CSCfi/Kielipankki-utilities/docs/howto_maintain_resources_lists.md

 # Maintain the resource lists in the portal

-The lists are offered in the Kielipankki portal in English:
+The resources offered by Kielipankki are listed in the portal, separated after language corpora and tools.

+Lists in English:

 [The list of published corpora](https://www.kielipankki.fi/corpora/)